 Yes!
-On days that children in Reception to Year 6 have PE, they should come to school in their outdoor PE kit: white t-shirt, black sweater / black hooded top, black tracksuit / jogging bottoms and trainers.
+On days that children in Reception to Year 6 have PE, they should come to school in their outdoor PE kit: white t-shirt, black sweater / black hooded top, black tracksuit / jogging bottoms and trainers (no need for indoor plimsolls).
 In previous years, Reception children have only required an indoor kit; however, this has changed for 2020-2021.

 Children also need to have a black pair of shorts underneath their tracksuit / jogging bottoms so that the tracksuit / jogging bottoms can be removed if the activity and/or temperature requires it.
 This might seem odd at first, but it is something that we regularly do when travelling to sports competitions and festivals and has always worked very effectively.

 - Reception: RKC and RAO: Tuesday and Thursday;

 - Year 1: 1EIAR and 1KS: Monday and Tuesday;

 - Year 2: 2JT and 2SW: Tuesday and Thursday;